jeflem/ananke/doc/src/host-admins.md

 The host machine may use a different Linux flavor, but here we go with Debian, too.

 We do not use the usual [Debian installer](https://www.debian.org/devel/debian-installer/) but manual installation for two reasons:
 * We want to have a minimal installation.
-* So we can be sure we control and understand the details.
+So we can be sure we control and understand the details.
-* The host machine is likely to already serve a JupyterHub or something else, and we want to minimize downtime.
+* The host machine is likely to already serve a JupyterHub or something else, and we want to minimize downtime during reinstall of the operating system.

 The approach we follow is known as cross-installation.
 That is, we install a new operating system in parallel to the existing one.